National Baptist Convention, USA: Doctrine

-Women pastors, ministers and deacons
+Ordination of women

 The convention does not make official positions binding on its member congregations, state conventions, and institutions.
+In 1965, Trudy Trimm became the first ordained woman pastor in the convention.
 There are many women ordained and/or licensed and serving in the convention affiliated congregations.
 A number of women serve as pastors of congregations, and as trustees to the boards of American Baptist College.
 Some congregations do not ordain or license women as ministers.
 Some congregations have women deacons, others as deaconess, some have both.

-Two Baptist National Baptist Women Pastors have been elected as Presidents of State Conventions.
+Two Baptist National Baptist women pastors have been elected as presidents of state conventions.
 Patricia A. Gould-Champ, senior pastor of Faith Community Baptist Church in Richmond, Virginia and Associate Professor of Practical Theology at Samuel DeWitt Proctor School of Theology at Virginia Union University was elected as the 35th and first female president of the Baptist General Convention of Virginia in 2003.
-Marylin Monroe Harris, senior pastor of the First Baptist Church of Teaneck in Teaneck, NJ, became President of the United Missionary Baptist Convention State of New Jersey, the 2nd Vice Moderator of the North Jersey District Missionary Baptist Association, the Past President of the Black Clergy Council of Englewood, Teaneck and Vicinity and the Past Moderator of the Essex Association of the American Baptist Churches of New Jersey and the first female African American Chaplain of the Teaneck Fire Department.
+Marylin Monroe Harris, senior pastor of the First Baptist Church of Teaneck in Teaneck, NJ, became president for the United Missionary Baptist Convention State of New Jersey, the 2nd Vice Moderator of the North Jersey District Missionary Baptist Association, the former president of the Black Clergy Council of Englewood, Teaneck and Vicinity and the Past Moderator of the Essex Association of the American Baptist Churches of New Jersey and the first female African American Chaplain of the Teaneck Fire Department.
 Many women serve as moderators for district associations affiliated with the National Baptist Convention.